The following information is available for download in PDF format.

 A customer may address a challenge concerning compliance with the above principles to the Chief Privacy Officer.

-Our personnel are required to complete mandatory privacy training courses, and general staff education and training, to enhance awareness of responsibilities and commitments towards the proper handling of customer's personal information in accordance with our polices and procedures.
+Our personnel are required to complete mandatory privacy training courses, and general staff education and training, to enhance awareness of responsibilities and commitments towards the proper handling of customer's personal information in accordance with our policies and procedures.

 What are your choices?